krishamaze/fe-be-alignment-analysis/finetune-ERP-frontend-New/docs/FRONTEND.md

 - Cards use large rounded corners (`rounded-2xl`) and hover shadows for visual emphasis.
 - The home page uses vertically snapped reels (`HeroReel`, `QuickActionsReel`, `TestimonialsReel`) for an Instagram-style scroll experience.
+- `TestimonialsReel` links to Google Reviews via "Read All Reviews on Google" for full customer feedback.

 ## Booking Form